ryanmokeefe/mocha-chai-supertest/readme.md

 ### Let's write some tests

 Open the file `candies_tests.js`.
-We now need to require some dependencies at the top of this file:
+We now need to require some dependencies at the top of this file...

 ```javascript
 var should    = require("chai").should(),